pi-bot/arduino-tutorials/1-1-Let-There-Be-Light/README.md

 Intro to the IDE and the first sketch:

 ##Robotics Tab - Inner Workings of a Microcontroller.
-The PiBot uses a microcontoller
+The PiBot uses an arduino compatible microcontoller chip (model 328P).
+There are kinds of microcontrollers and the 328P is perhaps the best and most widley used microcontroller for getting started with.